Droptop-Four/Droptop-Community-Apps/README.md

 # Droptop-Community-Apps
-A repository to store all verified Droptop Community Apps
+A repository to store all unverified Droptop Community Apps